Authored by the expert who managed and guided the team behind the Chile Property Pack

 Which months have peak tenant demand in Concepción Region?

-Peak tenant demand in Concepción Region occurs in February and March at the start of the academic year, with a secondary peak in July during mid-year transitions.
+Peak tenant demand in Concepción Region usually comes in February and March, with a smaller second peak in July and August.

 Don't buy the wrong property, in the wrong area of Concepción Region